ErikVeland/GlassCodeAcademy/README.md

 #### Fastify API Modules
 - Core modules with structured lessons and interview questions
-- RESTful API built with Fastify and Prisma
+- RESTful API built with Fastify and Sequelize
 - Redis caching for improved performance
 - Zod validation for type safety